kailashchoudhary11/imgman/README.md

 ## Getting started:

-You need the executable [pg_config](https://stackoverflow.com/questions/11618898/pg-config-executable-not-found) and the [development python packages](https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory) to install the requirements.txt.
+You need the executable [pg_config](https://stackoverflow.com/questions/11618898/pg-config-executable-not-found) and the [development python packages](https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory) to install the requirements.txt, if using linux.

 After that, you can create your .env as defined in the .env.example file.